Retreat, Hell!: Reception

 Variety called it a "top-notch war drama" for the way it balanced tense action with a more human face of the war, anticipating film-making trends that would become more common twenty years later.
 The film did fairly well at the box office, but was proportionately boosted due to the fact that the film was heavily promoted in some locales where a number of drive-in theaters showed it as their only option for several consecutive months.
 This was the case at a series of locally owned drive-in theaters in Indiana, Illinois, Michigan, Ohio and Wisconsin.
 As a result, in the Wisconsin counties of Polk, Barron, Price, Clark, Marinette, Oconto, Shawano, Waupaca, Dodge, and Taylor, it was the only movie one could see in a drive-in for multiple consecutive months.
 This was also the case in the Indiana counties of Kosciusko, Whitley, Huntington, Adams, Morgan, Jackson, and Greene and the Illinois counties of Ogle and Bureau.
 Following Retreat, Hell!, the same theaters showed One Minute to Zero as their only option for several more months.
 They would only do this once more for the movie Tarzan and the Lost Safari released in 1957.

-In an oral history interview with Donald H. Eaton, a Korean War black veteran, he recounts how he and several friends watched the film when it came out.
-After, he and half of his friends enlisted in the Marine Corps.
-The Korean War (1950–1953) was the first war where United States troops were desegregated.
+In an oral history interview, Donald H. Eaton, a Korean War black veteran, recounts how he and several friends watched the film when it came out.
+Afterwards, he and half of his friends enlisted in the Marine Corps.
+The Korean War (1950–1953) was the first war where United States troops were desegregated, which is shown in a couple of shots throughout the film (although no speaking parts were given to African-American actors).

+As indicated in the closing credit, the film relies upon substantial actual B&W combat footage which is well integrated into the staged battle sequences.

+Tamblyn's performance led to an MGM contract.